Log-free zero density estimates for automorphic $L$-functions

 where we may take

 \end{thm}

 Let us compare Theorem \ref{main} to several recent results.
-First, we mention the recent preprint \cite[Theorem 1.2]{TZ19}.
-Theorem \ref{main} is weaker than \cite[Theorem 1.2]{TZ19} because we assume the Ramanujan-Petersson conjecture.
+First, we mention the preprint \cite[Theorem 1.2]{TZ19}.
+Theorem \ref{main} is weaker than \cite[Theorem 1.2]{TZ19} because we assume the Ramanujan-Petersson conjecture and a uniform bound on Langlands parameters at Archimedean places.
 However, note that the exponents in our bound (\ref{mainbd}) are smaller than the exponents in the bound $(q^AT^{n_k})^{10^7n^4(1-\alpha)}$ obtained in \cite{TZ19}.
 Our method is also an application of a large sieve, but of a different flavor from \cite{TZ19}.

 Let us also compare Theorem \ref{main} to Theorem 2 of Kowalski and Michel \cite{KM02}, which motivates our method.
 Our result improves the analogous result of \cite[Theorem 2]{KM02} in terms of the $T$-dependence on $\alpha$: we obtain a bound $(q^{c_1+\ep}T^{c_2+\ep})^{1-\alpha} $, as compared to their bound $T^Bq^{c_0\frac{1-\alpha}{2\alpha-1}}$ for some $B>0$.
 This improvement occurs in our version of the large sieve (Theorem \ref{14}), in which we refine the estimation of certain dyadic sums.
 Furthermore, our bound strengthens the work of \cite{KM02} by generalizing the result to any base field $k$.
 We hope the presentation of this paper will clarify the use of pseudo-characters in the setting of automorphic $L$-functions over $k$.
-Finally, we also mention a recent thesis of Lai \cite{Lai19}, which worked on adapting the method of Kowalski and Michel.
+Finally, we also mention a thesis of Lai \cite{Lai19}, which worked on adapting the method of Kowalski and Michel.

 Theorem \ref{main} may be used to prove an effective Chebotarev density theorem for families of number fields, as shown first in \cite{PTW17}.
 We demonstrate a particular case of such a deduction.

 For a number field $K/k$, we denote by $\widetilde{K}$ the Galois closure of $K$ over $k$ within a fixed choice of $\overline{\Q}$.
 For any field $K$, we denote $D_K=|\mathrm{Disc}(K)|$.
 For a number field $k$ and a Galois extension $L$ of $k$, we define the prime ideal counting functions $\pi(x):=\left| \{ \fp \subseteq \cO_k: \mathrm{Nm}_{k/\Q}(\fp) \le x\} \right|,$ and